 Rather than looking at the sticker price for a school, consider its net price — that is, the amount that you'll pay after you factor in any grants and scholarships you may be eligible for.
 A key factor in determining whether a school is affordable for you is how much money you can expect to make when you graduate.
 If your starting salary is much lower than the amount of money you need to borrow, it may be too expensive for you.
 To help you estimate the cost of attending a particular school, use the school's online Net Price Calculator.

 There's more to college than academics, and finding a place where you'll thrive socially is important to a successful college career.
 Check out a school's student life page to get a sense of what type of clubs and activities are available.
 Schools that heavily promote Greek life, athletics, political causes, or a particular religion may be a great fit for some students and a miserable one for others.

 The cultural fit goes beyond extracurricular activities, though, and this question may be tougher to determine via the school's website and promotional materials.
 Visiting the school and talking to students will give you better sense, and online review sites like Unigo and Niche can provide additional insight.

 While selecting a college is certainly a significant decision, it's one that offers a great opportunity for you to learn more about yourself.
-Take the process one step at a time and trust your gut -- and advice from those who know you best -- to help you make the right decision.
-A year from now, you'll be lounging in your college hoodie wondering what you were so stressed out about.
+Take the process one step at a time and trust your gut — and advice from those who know you best — to help you make the right decision.